 With these simple tips, you'll be guaranteed a great grape experience:

 Look for grape bunches with green, pliable stems and plump berries.
-Do you see a powdery-white coating on the grapes?
+Do you see a waxy, whitish covering on grape berries, giving a frosted appearance to dark-colored varieties?
 That’s bloom and it’s good!
 Bloom is a naturally occurring substance that protects grapes from moisture loss and decay.
-Green, red or black…which color should you choose?
+To prolong shelf life, store table grapes unwashed in the refrigerator and rinse them with cold water prior to eating.
+Green, red, or black…which color should you choose?
 Try them all to experience different flavors and textures.